Locations:

 Electronic Fetal Monitoring (EFM)

-Electronic fetal monitoring is a continuous test that records your contractions and your baby’s heart rate.
+Electronic fetal monitoring (EFM) is a continuous test that records your contractions and your baby’s heart rate.
 It can indicate fetal distress during labor and delivery.
-Providers use EFM widely, though experts recommend it only for pregnancies that are at high risk of complications.
+Low-risk and unmedicated deliveries may not need EFM.
+But experts recommend it for high-risk pregnancies and/or deliveries using induction or pain medications.

 Overview